Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Introduction

-Through extensive experiments, SIDP achieves state-of-the-art performance on the InternVLA-N1 S1 Benchmark~\cite{cai_navdp_2025}, outperforming existing methods in both Success Rate (SR) and Success weighted by Path Length (SPL).
-While the recent baseline method exhibits a significant performance degradation when transitioning from synthetic training scenes to complex, high-fidelity test environments, SIDP effectively mitigates this distribution shift.
-Specifically, SIDP surpasses NavDP by approximately 10 points on the InternScene-Commercial setting, underscoring its superior generalization capabilities and robustness in unseen, unstructured environments.
-Furthermore, SIDP boosts the inference efficiency of the baseline to 2.5$\times$ on the Jetson Orin Nano without compromising navigation performance, reducing the latency from 273\,ms to 110\,ms. Successful deployment across two distinct robotic platforms confirms that SIDP provides a practical solution for real-world visual navigation.
+Through extensive experiments, SIDP achieves SOTA performance on the InternVLA-N1 S1 Benchmark~\cite{cai_navdp_2025}, outperforming existing methods in SR and SPL.
+While the recent baseline degrades significantly when transitioning from synthetic training scenes to complex, high-fidelity test environments, SIDP effectively mitigates this distribution shift.
+Specifically, SIDP surpasses NavDP by $\sim$10\% in success rate on the InternScene-Commercial setting, highlighting its superior generalization and robustness in unseen, unstructured environments.
+Furthermore, SIDP boosts inference efficiency to 2.5$\times$ on the Jetson Orin Nano without compromising performance, reducing latency from 273\,ms to 110\,ms. Successful deployment across two robotic platforms confirms that SIDP provides a practical solution for real-world visual navigation.

 The key contributions are summarized as follows: